Doan Pendleton | Vac-U-Max

 For further reading

-Doan Pendleton (973-759-4600) is the vice president at Vac-U-Max.
-He is an expert in vacuum technology with nearly 30 years of experience designing and engineering vacuum conveying systems and industrial vacuum cleaners.
+Doan Pendleton (973-759-4600) is the president at Vac-U-Max in Belleville, NJ.
+He’s an expert in vacuum technology with nearly 30 years of experience designing and engineering vacuum conveying systems and industrial vacuum cleaners.

 Vac-U-Max • Belleville, NJ